lorenzo-deluca/silence-private-server/README.md

 - **STOP_FLASH**: Stops the scooter's flash.

 To send a command, simply publish a message, with an empty payload, to the appropriate MQTT topic. \
-For example, to turn on the scooter, you would publish 'TURN_ON_SCOOTER' to 'MyScooter/123456789/command'.
+For example, to turn on the scooter, you would publish `TURN_ON_SCOOTER` to topic `MyScooter/123456789/command`.

 ## Home Assistant Integration
-Once you have everything set up and see the data on MQTT the integration with **Home Assistant** is quite simple if you are familiar with Home Assistant.
+Once you have everything set up and see the data on MQTT the integration with **Home Assistant** is quite simple if you are familiar with Home Assistant. \
-In the file **packages/scooter_package.yaml** I leave you an example of configuration for data integration.
+In the file `**packages/scooter_package.yaml**` I leave you an example of configuration for data integration. \
-You will obviously have to modify ***'YOUR_SCOOTER_IMEI'** with your **IMEI** obtained in the previous steps.
+You will obviously have to modify **YOUR_SCOOTER_IMEI** with your **IMEI** obtained in the previous steps.

-Once this is done, if everything works, you should display the data on Home Assistant as in my case.
+Once this is done, if everything works, you should display the data on Home Assistant as in my case. \
 ![HA_DeviceDatas](images/HA_DeviceDatas.jpg)

 ### Lovelace
-You can create various tabs like these.
+You can create various tabs like these. \
 ![HA_Lovelace1](images/HA_Lovelace1.png)
 ![HA_Lovelace2](images/HA_Lovelace2.png)